osrg/gobgp/docs/sources/grpc-client.md

 $ PYTHONPATH=$PYTHONPATH:. python add_path.py
 ```

-See if he route was added to the global rib.
+See if the route was added to the global rib.

 ```bash
 $ gobgp g r